-SSP will make arrangements as needed for non-binary volunteers.
+SSP will make arrangements as needed for non-binary and gender fluid volunteers.
+Contact us with any questions.

 Guidelines for Appropriate Physical Contact

 Appropriate and loving physical contact is very important to the healthy development of young people, and is a powerful way to affirm youth.
 Teens are very often starved of this kind of contact.
 Therefore, this is encouraged at SSP.
 Examples of appropriate physical contact between adults and young people are: